hanatos/vkdt/src/pipe/modules/filmsim/readme.md

 cp filmsim.lut ~/.config/vkdt/data
 ```

-and then wire an `i-lut` module with filename `data/filmsim.lut` to the
+and in any case wire an `i-lut` module with filename `data/filmsim.lut` to the
 `filmsim` input connector. this can be done automatically by applying the
 `filmsim.pst` preset.